maxcrees/tbl.typ/README.typ

   terms of row number and column number.

-/ *`o(...)`*: F#strong[o]reground color for the cell is given in parentheses, evaluated as Typst code.
-The default is controlled by the
+/ *`o(...)`*: F#strong[o]reground color for the cell is given in parentheses, evaluated as Typst code (with a scope determined by the
+  #link-label(`scope`) region option).
+The argument can also be an
+  integer representing an index into the #link-label(`colors`) region option.
+In any case, the default color is controlled by the
   #link-label(`fg`) region option.
-This can also be an integer
-  representing an index into the #link-label(`colors`) region option.

   #emph[cf. @ex-grade.]